WhatsApp/erlfmt/doc/FormattingDecisionComments.md

 This means that comments are not realigned based on line lengths, but always aligned at the same fixed column.

-When speaking to people this seemed to be a relatively popular style, but after conducting some analyses, it seems there wasn't a consensus on a fixed position for comments to be aligned too.
+When speaking to people this seemed to be a relatively popular style, but after conducting some analyses, it seems there wasn't a consensus on a fixed position for comments to be aligned to.
 So even though aligning comments in general is a relatively popular style in erlang, aligning them to one specific column number is not.

 ```erlang